Project Right-of-Way Acquisition

 Questions about Property Acquisition?

-The Harris County Right of Way Division handles most of the day-to-day actions in the Property Acquisition process, and should be contacted at 713-355-7750 if you have questions about the Property Acquisition process.
+The Harris County Real Propery Division handles most of the day-to-day actions in the Property Acquisition process, and should be contacted at 713-355-7750 if you have questions about the Property Acquisition process.

 The Harris County Flood Control District works closely with landowners affected by our flood damage reduction projects.
 Your concerns are important to us, and we want to hear any comments or questions you might have.
 Please contact us at 713-684-4000.